Fadllabanie/fawrybook-post-spring-boot/README.md

 # Fawrybook

 Fawrybook is a platform that allows users to write, edit, and delete technical blog posts.
 Users can interact with posts by liking, disliking, and commenting on them.
-Additionally, users can share their posts as tweets via their Twitter account.
+Additionally, users can share their posts as tweets via their.

 ## Features